tom-seddon/acorn_dfs_2.45_disassembly/README.md

 ## build output

-The build output is two ROMs that you can compare to the original (if you don't trust the build process, which already does this and will alert you to any discrepcancy):
+The build output is two ROMs:

 - `build/dfs245.rom` - DFS 2.45 ROM, identical to MOS 3.50 ROM bank 9
 - `build/dfs245_truncated.rom` - just the DFS 2.45 code, $8000-$aeff,
   to ensure it assembles standalone

+The corresponding original ROMs can be found in the `orig` folder.